Submission Guidelines

 “Hidden Gems" from The Literature of Parkinsonism

 The goal of articles in this section is to provide the current generation of readers with significant clinical observations that were published years ago and might be neglected in current reviews or textbooks.
 Articles should provide an overview of up to 1,000 words, and can add up-to-date insights.
+Including a short abstract and keywords is recommended as it will help your article's discoverability.
 They can focus on a single paper, or cite more than one “hidden gem” dealing with the same disorder.
 This section is by invitation only.
 If you wish to write for this section, then please first discuss your idea with the Associate Editor for "Hidden Gems": Peter LeWitt.

 Opinion/Position Papers